isomerpages/moe-greenridgepri/_student-learning-platforms/Student Learning Space (SLS).md

 SLS can be accessed from <a href="https://learning.moe.edu.sg" target="_blank">https://learning.moe.edu.sg</a>

 The username is the student's first five letters of their name and last five characters of their ID.
 The SLS password had been given to the student through their teacher.

 **3\.
+Getting Started with SLS**
+Please click on this link to access the SLS guide, instructions and FAQs for students and parents.

+**4\.
 If you have forgotten your password, what should you do?**
-You can request to reset via the school's&nbsp;<a href="https://form.gov.sg/6125b8165dda700012951c3f" target="_blank">SLS/Student ICON Account Password Reset Form</a>.
-Alternatively you can also contact the school based helpline and SLS helpdesk.
-Please refer to the operating hours listed below.&nbsp;&nbsp;
+You can also contact the school based helpline and SLS helpdesk.
+Please see the information below.

-**4.&nbsp;SLS Support for HBL**
+**5.&nbsp;SLS Support for HBL**

 <u>School Operating Hours</u>